mbenke/zpf2019/Slides/09TH/09meta.md

 <html>
 <head>
 <title>#{pageTitle}
+<body><h1>#{pageTitle}
 ```

-The meaning is hopefully obvious - the value of program variable `pageTitle` should be embedded in the indicated place.
+The meaning is hopefully obvious --- the value of program variable `pageTitle` should be embedded in the indicated places.
 In our expression language we might want to write

 ```
 twice :: Expr -> Expr